LeDSantos/elastic_formation_for_swarm_robotics/README.md

 ## Execute the simulation

-Choose the simulation scenario (House or Columns) and the formation configurations at central_control.cpp and move_robot.cpp
+Choose the simulation scenario (House or Columns) and the formation configurations at central_control.cpp.
+You can also change configuration parameters of the individual robots at move_robot.cpp.

 ### Compile: